Pacific Wreck Database

 The story is told through interviews with Allied and Japanese veterans.
 In addition to a lavish history, the book is filled with photographs... nearly every one of them from personal collections or rare Japanese sources, including Allied & Japanese commanders and pilots.

 Divided into 21 chapters, each is full of new information, insights and photographs.
-Of special interest are chapters on Japanese Night fighters (Irvings operating in the Rabaul area), the shooting down and capture of Pappy Boyington, the two seater Zero, American Guided Missle attacks against Rabaul with the secret pilotless TDR attack drones, the food situation for the Japanese, and daring Japanese attacks against the Admiralties with Kate torpedo planes, when the Allies considered Rabaul neutralized.
+Of special interest are chapters on Japanese Night fighters (Irvings operating in the Rabaul area), the shooting down and capture of Pappy Boyington, the two seater Zero, American Guided Missle attacks against Rabaul with the secret pilotless TDR attack drone, the food situation for the Japanese, and daring Japanese attacks against the Admiralties with Kate torpedo planes, when the Allies considered Rabaul neutralized.

 This book is impossible to put down from the moment you open it.
 Although the Japanese resistance after February 1944 could not have possibly changed the tide of the war, it is proof of the incredible determination and fighting spirit even under the worst conditions and odds.
 A must for every reader's book collection!

-Interivew with Henry Sakaida
+Interivew with author Henry Sakaida

 Review by Justin Taylan